All Products

 show history for table table_name PARTITION('id'='xxxx');

-For more information about backup and restoration commands, see Backup and restoration.
+For the full backup and restoration reference, see Backup and restoration.

 show create table <table_name>;

--- View the CREATE TABLE statement that is used to create the sale_detail table.
+-- View the CREATE TABLE statement for the sale_detail table.

 show create table sale_detail;